-- 1. affixing the sign to goods or their packaging; - 2. offering or exposing goods for sale, putting goods on the market, or stocking goods for those purposes under the sign; - 3. importing or exporting goods under the sign, except where importation is concerned with the apparent purpose of re-exportation; or - 4. using the sign on business papers or in advertising.
+- 1. affixing the sign to goods or their packaging; - 2. offering or exposing goods for sale, putting goods on the market, or stocking goods for those purposes under the sign; - 3. importing or exporting goods under the sign, except where importation is concerned with the apparent purpose of re-exportation; or using the sign on business papers or in advertising.

-The exclusive rights to a trademark which is worded in Dutch or English shall extend by right to its translation into any other of these languages.
+The exclusive rights to a trademark which is worded in one of the current languages of Sint Maarten shall extend by right to its translation into any other of these languages.
 The judgment whether similarity results from translation into one or more foreign languages belongs to the Court.